Volunteering is a rewarding experience as you contribute your time and energy.

 - Due to US Government regulations, volunteers must be U.S. citizens or have a U.S. work visa or green card.

 - Due to the active nature of the volunteer positions, all applicants must be in good physical, mental, and emotional health.
 If you are facing health issues, we encourage you to participate in our week-long Way to Health program.
-If you have a serious health problem and limited funds, Tuition Assistance is available for the Way to Health program according to individual needs.

 To apply:Volunteer Application